NGC 147 Corroborates the Break in the Stellar Mass-Stellar Metallicity Relation for Galaxies: Discussion

 \subsection{Comparison with previous work}

-So far, most works investigating the validity of recovering the stellar population, especially the metallicity, from integrated-light spectroscopy studied relatively simple systems like globular clusters \citep[e.g.,][]{GonzaezDelgado2010,Barber2014,Conroy2018}, which tend to have formed stars at the same epoch.
+So far, most works investigating the validity of recovering the stellar population, especially the metallicity, from integrated-light spectroscopy have studied relatively simple systems like globular clusters \citep[e.g.,][]{GonzaezDelgado2010,Barber2014,Conroy2018}, which tend to have formed stars at the same epoch.
 Very few attempts have been made to directly compare the stellar populations measured from integrated and resolved spectroscopic analyses for complex systems with multiple stellar populations.

-\citet{Ruiz-Lara2018} obtained an integrated spectrum of the central part of Leo A, one of the the Local Group's star-forming dwarf irregular galaxies with $M_*\sim3\times10^{6}M_\odot$.
+\citet{Ruiz-Lara2018} obtained an integrated spectrum of the central part of Leo A, one of the the Local Group's star-forming dIrr galaxies with $M_*\sim3\times10^{6}M_\odot$.
 They derived the SFH and the metallicity of each age bin from the integrated spectrum.
 They found that while the SFH is consistent with that derived from CMD fitting, the derived metallicity at all age bins is higher than the average value of individual stars obtained by \citet{Kirby2017}.
-The differences in metallicity range from $\sim0.25$~dex in the intermediate age bins to $>1.0$~dex in younger age bins, contrary to our results of NGC 147.
+The differences in metallicity range from $\sim0.25$~dex in the intermediate-age bins to $>1.0$~dex in younger-age bins, in contrast to our results for NGC 147.